m-sharp/wedding-website/README.md

 ## Required Environment Variables

 - `EMAILPASSWORD` - App password for email account.
+Needs to be setup via Google and GMail.
 - `DBHOST` - Hostname of database.
 - `DBUSER` - Username to connect to the database with.
 - `DBPASSWORD` - Password to connect to the database with.
 - `DBPORT` - Port to connect to database on.
 - `WEBUSER` - Admin username for web basic auth requests.
 - `WEBPASS` - Admin password for web basic auth requests.
+- `RECAPTCHASEC` - Recaptcha server-side verification secret.
+Needs to be setup via Google.

 ## Acknowledgements